Python-Test-Engineer/attercop/CI_CD_NOTES/01_complete_chain_python_security_guide.md

 - Block deployment on any high-severity security vulnerabilities
 - Enforce mandatory code review approval alongside automated checks
 - Require up-to-date branches before merging
+- 4 eyes for a release and manual to start with

 ## GitHub Security Best Practices

 ### Repository Security Settings
-- Enable branch protection rules with required status checks
+- Enable branch protection rules by restriciting who can push to main
-- Require signed commits for critical repositories
-- Enable vulnerability alerts and GitHub security advisories
-- Configure private vulnerability reporting for responsible disclosure
+- Ensure there are protocols in place for code review and security alerts
-- Set up dependency review to catch vulnerable dependencies in pull requests
+- Set up team permissions and access controls

 ### Access Control & Permissions
 - Use GitHub teams with least-privilege access principles
 - Enable two-factor authentication organization-wide as a requirement
-- Regularly audit repository collaborators and their permission levels
-- Use deploy keys instead of personal access tokens where possible
-- Implement SAML SSO for enterprise accounts and centralized identity management

 ### Secrets Management
 - Store all secrets in GitHub Secrets, never commit them to code or environment files